MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/segoe-ui-symbol-font.md

 ```

 ## How do I get this font?
-* On Windows 10: There's nothing you need to to, the font comes with Windows.
+* On Windows 10: There's nothing you need to do, the font comes with Windows.
 * On a Mac, you need to download and install the font: <a href="https://aka.ms/SegoeFonts">Get the Segoe UI and MDL2 icon fonts</a>

 ## Icon list